the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_User.rst

         - login with administrator
         - check admin's profile page, link *Manage other users*
         - in case you haven't registered accounts (step 1) you can now create new accounts using the button on the right
-        - check the *validate* checkbox for new users that you want active, and click *Save* to apply
+        - check the *validate* checkbox for new users that you want active, and click *Save* to apply (see figure from previous page)
         - from this very same page you can also invalidate some old users which you want to no longer be able to use TVB